iccmr-quantum/OSC-Qasm/README.md

 $ sudo rpm -ivh logmein-hamachi-2.1.0.203-1.x86_64.rpm
 ```

-This has limited capabilities, in comparison to the GUI on the Windows and MacOS versions, but the relevant configurations for our purposes can be done on any web browser.
+This has limited capabilities, in comparison with the GUI on the Windows and MacOS versions, but the necessary additional configurations for our purpose here can be done on any web browser.

 Then, you need to create an account on [LogMeIn](https://accounts.logme.in/registration.aspx).
 The LogMeIn free account allows the user to setup networks on the [LogMeIn Website](https://accounts.logme.in/login.aspx).